hiteshchoudhary/apihub/CONTRIBUTING_CODE_COVERAGE.md

 - `{file-indicator}`: This is the actual file name indicator that helps to identify for which file you are writing test cases for example: `todo.test.js`

-By following this standardized folder structure, contributors can easily organize their frontend projects, making it convenient for others to explore, understand, and replicate the implementation.
+By following this standardized folder structure, contributors can easily organize their front-end projects, making it convenient for others to explore, understand, and replicate the implementation.

 ## Coding Standards <a name="coding-standards"></a>

-Adhere to the coding standards of playwright framework.
+Adhere to the coding standards of the playwright framework.
 Additionally, consider the following guidelines:

 - Use clear descriptive test suite & block names
 - Follow best practices for unit, integration & end-to-end testing